aws-samples/machine-learning-using-k8s/docs/eks-gpu.md

    curl https://raw.githubusercontent.com/kubeflow/kubeflow/${KUBEFLOW_TAG}/scripts/download.sh | bash
    ```

-   * KUBEFLOW_SRC - Full path to your preferred download directory.
-Please use the full absolute path, for example `/tmp/kubeflow-aws`
+   * `/tmp/kubeflow-aws` is full path to your preferred download directory.

 1. Run the following commands to set up your environment and initialize the cluster.